93won/NMP_SLAM/README.md

 ### 1-D Example

-The 1-D example implemented in 1d_Simulation.py is an example of constructing and optimizing a multi-modal factor fraph for data association problem as follows:
+1-D example implemented in 1d_Simulation.py is an example of constructing and optimizing a multi-modal factor fraph for data association problem as follows:

 ![1](https://user-images.githubusercontent.com/38591115/109464852-ae2ac680-7aaa-11eb-8fa2-3d2e956fbe4e.PNG)